Champagne Tour

 Day 7: Departure from EpernayIf there are 18 or more booked, two tour guides will be riding and on certain days can offer a longer or shorter itinerary.
 When there are less than 18 guests aboard, the tours will be accompanied by one knowledgeable and multi-lingual tour leader.
 During days when two bicycle options are possible, the tour leader will make a choice to guide the longer or the shorter option after consultation with the group.

-Not all mentioned highlights can be visited during the short cycling option
+Not all mentioned highlights can be visited during the short cycling option.

 In Lagny-sur-Marne, you ride, mainly along the Marne river and its parallel canal.
 In case you opt for the short ride, the first challenge is the hill near Chalifert.
 The barge will take the tunnel through the hill, but cyclists can test their fitness and muscles for the first time by climbing and crossing the hill by bicycle.
 Also on the longer option, the first part is quite hilly because you have to leave the valley of the Marne.
-Later you will follow the small Canal de l’Ourq that was built by Napoleon to transport wood, grain and freshwater to Paris.
+Later you will follow the small Canal de l’Ourq that was built by Napoleon to transport wood, grain, and freshwater to Paris.
 Today’s destination is the city of Meaux, famous for its “Brie de Meaux” cheeses and the magnificent Cathedral St.-Etienne.
 Night in Meaux.Day 3: Meaux – La Ferté-sous-jouarre, 16 or 32 mi.
 (27 or 52 km)

-During breakfast, the ship will take us to the lock of Mont St. Pierre or even a bit further upstream to Dormans.
-Today we will enter the official Champagne area.
-Dormans is a quiet village on the Marne with a castle and chapel in memory of the battle of the Marne.
-During World War I this area was the scene of intense battles.
-A ride up the northern valley slope to the village of Châtillon-sur Marne rewards the cyclist with a stunning panoramic view over the Marne valley and the Champagne vineyards.
-During the cycling tour, you will see the Château de Boursault, a large castle built in 1848 by the widow of Mr. Clicquot, who gave her name (“Veuve Clicquot”) to a famous Champagne wine.
-Dinner on board and night in Epernay.Day 6: Epernay round tour, 11 or 16 mi.
+During breakfast, the ship will take you to the lock of Mont St. Pierre or even a bit further upstream to Dormans.
+Today marks your entry into the official Champagne area.
+Dormans, a tranquil village on the Marne, boasts a castle and chapel commemorating the Battle of the Marne during World War I. As you cycle up the northern valley slope towards Châtillon-sur-Marne, you'll be treated to a breathtaking panoramic view of the Marne valley and the Champagne vineyards.
+Along the way, don't miss the magnificent Château de Boursault, a grand castle built in 1848 by the widow of Mr. Cliquot, lending its name to the famous Champagne wine, "Veuve Cliquot."
+Tonight, there is no dinner on board, giving you the opportunity to choose from the delightful local restaurants in town.Day 6: Epernay round tour, 11 or 16 mi.
 (19 or 26 km)

 Disembarkation after breakfast by 9:30 AM.Epernay to Paris (7-day electric bike tour)